Fill out IRS Form 8283 Online in 2026

 3. Download as PDF

-Form 8283 is required for individuals who donate property valued over $500 to charitable organizations.
-It's used to report the value of non-cash donations to the IRS and helps donors claim deductions on their tax returns.
-This form is necessary for anyone looking to receive tax benefits from their charitable contributions, ensuring the donation is properly documented and the deduction correctly calculated.
+Form 8283 is required when a taxpayer claims a total deduction of over $500 for all noncash charitable contributions combined on their tax return.
+It's used to report the value of noncash donations to the IRS and helps donors claim deductions on their tax returns.
+This form is necessary for anyone seeking tax benefits from their charitable contributions, ensuring the donation is properly documented and the deduction is correctly calculated.

 • To calculate the amount of deductions you can claim.